GB News: Ofcom investigations

+In November 2023, Ofcom chairman Michael Grade told the BBC's Sunday with Laura Kuenssberg that the regulator did not "want to be in the business of telling broadcasters, licensees, who they can employ, who they can't employ".

+In May 2024, following an Ofcom ruling that GB News had again broken broadcasting rules, the company rebuffed their ruling and launched legal action against the media regulator.

 Breaches of code

-On 7 November 2022, Ofcom announced its first finding against GB News, concluding that the channel breached its radio license in an episode of To The Point on 2 March 2022.
+On 7 November 2022, Ofcom announced its first finding against GB News, concluding that the channel breached its radio licence in an episode of To The Point on 2 March 2022.
 Covering the Erdington by-election, GB News displayed a graphic listing all candidates as required by Rules 6.8 to 6.12 of the Code.
-However, the presenters did not finish reading out the whole list aloud, instead advising listeners on its radio simulcast that it was available on social media.
-All candidates’ names were therefore not read out in full for the channel’s audio simulcast as required by rule 6.10.
+However, the presenters did not finish reading aloud the whole list, instead advising listeners on its radio simulcast that it was available on social media.
+All the candidates' names were therefore not read out in full for the channel's audio simulcast as required by rule 6.10.
 Ofcom issued no sanction against the channel.

-On 6 March 2023 Ofcom announced that it had found the Mark Steyn programme, aired on 21 April 2022, in breach of broadcasting rules for a materially misleading interpretation of official data about COVID-19.
-In February 2023, Steyn revealed on his website that his GB News programme had been cancelled and that the channel gave him an offer to which he 'had to refuse' because it would have ended his right to free-speech on air.
-This was after Steyn had two heart attacks which led to his programme being paused and taken over by GB News presenter Patrick Christys until the slot was finally replaced by Laurence Fox's programme.
+On 6 March 2023, Ofcom announced that it had found the Mark Steyn programme, aired on 21 April 2022, in breach of broadcasting rules for a materially misleading interpretation of official data about COVID-19.
+In February 2023, Steyn revealed on his website that his GB News programme had been cancelled and that the channel had made an offer which he 'had to refuse' because it would have ended his 'right to free speech on air'.

+On 9 May 2023, Ofcom found that Mark Steyn breached standards on 4 October 2022.
+The investigation into Steyn's programme on 4 October 2022 related to comments by Naomi Wolf, a figure who has previously been banned from Twitter for spreading anti-vaccine misinformation.
+No sanctions were imposed, but following their investigation Ofcom arranged a meeting with GB News "to discuss its approach to compliance".

+In April 2023, Ofcom launched an investigation regarding a potential breach of impartiality rules during a programme broadcast on 11 March that was hosted by two Conservative MPs, Esther McVey and Philip Davies, where they interviewed a fellow Conservative MP, Chancellor Jeremy Hunt, about his then imminent Spring Budget.
+The programme was confirmed by Ofcom to be in breach of their regulations five months later.